 Compensation Philosophy.
-The Company's executive compensation system continues to be comprised of base salaries, annual bonuses based upon specific performance objectives and stock option awards.
+The Company's executive compensation system is comprised of base salaries, annual bonuses based upon specific performance objectives and the Company's overall performance, and stock option and restricted stock grants.
 The Compensation Committee of the Board of Directors (the "Committee"), reviews executive officer compensation annually.
 Executive compensation is designed to be competitive within the alcoholic beverages industry and other companies of comparable size and complexity, so as to enable the Company to continue to attract and retain talented and motivated individuals in key positions.

 Compensation paid to the Company's executive officers is intended to reflect the responsibility associated with each executive officer's position, the past performance of the specific executive officer, the goals of management and the profitability of the Company.
-Compensation in any particular case may vary from any industry average on the basis of annual and long-term Company performance, as well as individual performance.
-The Compensation Committee believes that the total compensation paid to the Company's executive officers is reasonable.

-In 2004, the Compensation Committee devoted particular attention to developing specific goals and objectives to be achieved by the Chairman and the Chief Executive Officer in 2005 and bonus potential related to the achievement of those goals.
+In 2005, the Compensation Committee devoted particular attention to developing specific goals and objectives to be achieved by the Chairman and the Chief Executive Officer in 2006 and bonus potential related to the achievement of those goals.
 In addition, the Committee strengthened its evaluation process for overall performance by the Chairman and the Chief Executive Officer, as well as established criteria for evaluation of other senior executive officers of the Company.
-The Committee elected to engage the services of an independent executive compensation consulting firm to conduct a review of executive compensation and to make recommendations for implementation in 2005.

 Equity-Based Compensation.
-During 2004, the Compensation Committee again devoted significant attention to the grant of so-called Discretionary Options under the Company's Employee Equity Incentive Plan.
-The Discretionary Options feature of the Employee Equity Incentive Plan has been used by the Compensation Committee as an integral part of the overall compensation approach for the officers and senior managers of the Company.
-Such stock option awards are designed to provide incentive to the Company's key employees to increase the market value of the Company's stock, thus linking corporate performance and stockholder value to executive compensation.
+As a result of the Compensation Committee's review of executive compensation and a study presented by an independent executive compensation consulting firm, the Compensation Committee devoted significant attention to the equity-based compensation under the Company's Employee Equity Incentive Plan (the "EEIP").
+One feature of the EEIP, is the Discretionary Option, which has been used by the Compensation Committee as an integral part of the overall compensation approach for the officers and senior managers of the Company.
+Further, in December 2005, upon the recommendation of the Compensation Committee, the Board of Directors amended the EEIP to include Restricted Stock Awards as another feature of the plan designed to provide incentive to the Company's key employees to increase the market value of the Company's stock, thus linking corporate performance and stockholder value to executive, senior manager and key employee compensation.

-As amended and restated in 1997, the Employee Equity Incentive Plan calls for the Compensation Committee to make recommendations to the full Board with respect to the grant of Discretionary Options.
-In recommending the grant of options, the Compensation Committee takes into account the position and responsibilities of the optionee being considered, the nature and value to the Company of his or her service and accomplishments, his or her present and potential contributions to the success of the Company and such other factors as the Compensation Committee deems relevant.
-In carrying out these responsibilities in 2004, the
+The EEIP calls for the Compensation Committee to make recommendations to the full Board with respect to the grant of Discretionary Options and Restricted Stock Awards.
+In recommending these grants, the Compensation Committee takes into account the position and responsibilities of the optionee being considered, the nature and value to the Company of his or her service and accomplishments, his or her present and potential contributions to the success of the Company and such other factors as the Compensation Committee deems relevant.
+In carrying out these responsibilities in 2005, the Committee met with the Company's Chairman in October to review